onecoderave/flatironapptest/README.md

-clone the repo at https://github.com/onecoderave/flatironapptest.git and then run npm install
+clone the repo at https://github.com/onecoderave/flatironapptest.git

-cd into flatironapptest directory and run 'npm run dev'
+cd into flatironapptest and then run 'npm install'.

+once done run 'npm run dev'. this will start the react app and a json-server running on 3000 and 5000 respectively.

 then click on the profile pics that you see on the screen.